 Marinate the Chicken

-- Mix the chicken and all other ingredients listed in the marinade section except the oil.
+- Mix the chicken and all other ingredients listed in the marinade section except the oil in a large bowl.
 Set aside for at least 1 hour, preferably overnight.

 Manchurian Sauce